Hybridization Number on Three Rooted Binary Trees is EPT: Tight networks

 Let $g$ be the parent edge of $y$ whose colour set includes $T$, and let $f'$ be $f$'s sibling edge.
 We divide $g$ into two edges $g_t$ and $g_b$, with $g_t$ above $g_b$, and denote their common endpoint by $z$.
-We remove $T$ from the colour set of $f$, set $C(g_t) := C(g)$ and $C(g_b) := C(g) \setminus \set{T}$ if $T\notin C(f')$ and $C(g_b) := C(g)$ if $T\in C(f')$, change the top endpoint of $e$ to $z$, remove all edges whose colour sets are now empty (this can only be $f$ and $g_b$), and finally restore Condition~\ref{cond:bifurcating-nodes}.
+We remove $T$ from the colour set of $f$, set $C(g_t) := C(g)$ and $C(g_b) := C(g) \setminus \set{T}$ if $T\notin C(f')$ and $C(g_b) := C(g)$ if $T\in C(f')$, change the top endpoint of $e$ to $z$, remove all edges whose colour sets are now empty (this can only be $f$ and $g_b$), and finally restore condition~\ref{cond:bifurcating-nodes}.
 Again, it is easily verified that this does not introduce any violations of conditions~\ref{cond:acyclic-network}--\ref{cond:no-useless-edges} and does not increase the hybridization number of the network.
 It also does not increase the potential of any node and eliminates $x$ from the network (because $x$ has only one child edge~$e'$ after changing $e$'s top endpoint and hence~$e'$ is being contracted).
 The only new node is $z$.
-If $T \in C(f')$, then $z$ is a true split node and its contribution to the network's potential is $0$.
+If $T \in C(f')$, then $z$ is a true split node and its contribution to the network's potential is~$0$.
 Thus, since~$x$ is eliminated from the network, the network's potential decreases.
 If $T \notin C(f')$, then $z$ is a fake split node.
-However, its potential $\phi_z$ is less than $\phi_x$ \leo{because for each a path from the root to~$z$ in the modified network there is a corresponding path from the root to~$x$ in the original network that has bigger weight because it contains true split node~$y$.} Thus, once again, the potential of the network decreases.
+However, its potential $\phi_z$ is less than $\phi_x$ \leo{because for every path from a root to~$z$ in the modified network, there exists a corresponding path from this root to~$x$ in the original network that has a greater weight because it contains the true split node~$y$.} Thus, once again, the potential of the network decreases.